-Do you wash your hair everyday?
+Wondering how to make your hair less greasy?
+Well, the first question is, do you wash your hair every day?
 I do.
 Not because I have nothing better to do with my time, but because I look like a greasy, disgusting mess if I go more than 24 hours without scrubbing my hair.

 And that’s fine.
 I’m used to it.

-But every once in a while, I simply cannot be bothered to drag myself out of bed at 6 am to shampoo, condition, blow-dry, and style my hair.
+But every once in a while, I simply can’t be bothered to drag myself out of bed at 6 am to shampoo, condition, blow-dry, and style my hair.

 Are you with me here??!